frameworklori/LORI-Life-Dignity-Compensation-Protocol-LDCP-/compensation-framework/LDPC_Affordability_Model.md

 From a macro-financial perspective, UBI-Stable operates as a **pre-default liquidity buffer**, lowering tail-risk exposure for financial institutions.
 **End of Model**

+## 7. Interpretation Rule

+This model evaluates **affordability and downside containment**, not obligation.

+---